pachyderm/pachyderm/doc/how-tos/load-data-into-pachyderm.md

 records the cryptographic hash (`SHA`) of each portion of your data and stores it as a commit with a unique identifier (ID).
-Although the data is stored as an unstructured blob, Pachyderm enables you to interact with versioned data as you typically do in a standard disk file system.
+Although the data is stored as an unstructured blob, Pachyderm enables you to interact with versioned data as you typically do in a standard file system.

 Pachyderm stores versioned data in repositories which can contain one or multiple files, as well as files arranged in directories.
 Regardless of the